2025–2026 Iran–United States negotiations: Iran

-BBC reported that Araghchi stated he wanted to speak with Europeans in Berlin, Paris and London.
-Khamenei told his supporters not to protest and insult the talks and that the talks are just a delay until the Islamic Shiite state is established.
+In April 2025 BBC reported that Araghchi stated he wanted to speak with Europeans in Berlin, Paris and London.
+Ali Khamenei told his supporters not to protest or insult the talks and that these talks were just a delay until the Islamic Shiite state was established.
 Mehdi Kouchakzadeh stated that the Iranian parliament had received no official information about the ongoing negotiations.
 He added that, although the outcome was unfavorable, they would not oppose it.
 The Iranian Rial slightly gained and the Tehran Stock Exchange rose 2.16%.
-Former Prince Reza Pahlavi called on the United States to take out the most vulnerable and unstable Iranian regime rather than talks.
-Iranian dissidents and social media users increasingly speculated that the former U.S. embassy in Tehran, seized in 1979 might be returned to American control.
-Kayhan London described the talks as a major failure of the Iranian regime while the Iranian-based newspaper Kayhan claimed Iran has the upper hand and called for assassinating Trump, calling nuclear disarmament impossible.
-The talks caused division and drift among members of the ultra extremist Front of Islamic Revolution Stability party.
+The pro-government newspaper Kayhan claimed that Iran had the upper hand, that nuclear disarmament was impossible, and called for the assassination of Trump.
+The talks also caused division and drift among members of the ultra extremist Front of Islamic Revolution Stability party.
 Iran charged two newspaper media executives for their coverage of the talks.